neeraj9/SignalBlocks/readme.md

 * Data Analytics: Realtime, streaming data analytics.
 * Digital Signal Processing: Various DSP related simulations.

+## In-The-Works

+The author is busy (apart from other enhancements) in finalizing a front-end for creating a standalone application which dynamically creates network and runs simulations.

+> There are a number of javascript frameworks to get the job done,
+> while contribution will be definitely of great help.

 ## Software Dependencies

 This framework supports *Gnu/Linux* operating system, but with little change